turingschool/lesson_plans/ruby_04-apis_and_scalability/testing_javascript_in_rails.markdown

 So, let's take Magic Lamp for a spin with a test that should only pass if we have in fact loaded our view template.
 In our test, we'll use `MagicLamp.load("ideas/index");` to load up our template.

-Make a new spec file `spec/javascipts/ideas_spec.js` and add the following lines
+Make a new spec file `spec/javascipts/ideas_spec.js` and add the following lines:

 ```js